BharathVishal/App-Manager-for-Android/README.md

 <img src="Logo/horizontal.png" width=75%>
 </h1>

 An app manager for Android written in Kotlin.
 View app related info, launch or uninstall apps.
-Fully implemented in Jetpack compose using Material You dynamic theming and also has a separate implementation with xml
+Fully implemented in Jetpack compose using Material You dynamic theming and also has a separate implementation with xml.

 &nbsp;
 ### Usage: